Application help and guidance

 We require two references and you will need to request these.

 At least one of these must be an academic reference.
-References will not be considered from supervisors on the project you are applying for.
+References will not be considered from supervisors of the project you are applying for.

 4. Personal statement

-Your personal statement must be no more than 500 words and should outline why your experience relates to undertaking research study with us.
+Your personal statement must be no more than 500 words and should outline how your experience relates to undertaking research study with us.

 5. Curriculum Vitae

 Your CV should detail professional qualifications, publications and research interests when applying for a research degree (PhD, MPhil and MSc by Research).

 6. Research proposal/statement

 Advertised research project – Instead of submitting a Research Proposal, upload a Research Statement including why you are applying for the project, an outline of your relevant current knowledge and skills indicating how these will help you complete the research and your training needs.
 Please note that all Research Proposals/Statements must have been produced by you.

-If you are applying for a research degree that would be funded by yourself (including those that may be part-funded by one of our Scholarships for overseas applicants), you should include a research proposal of no more than 1,000 words, giving the name(s) of the research faculty member(s) working in your research area.
+Self-funded – If you are applying for a research degree that would be funded by yourself (including those that may be part-funded by one of our Scholarships for overseas applicants), you should include a research proposal of no more than 900 words, giving the name(s) of the research faculty member(s) working in your research area.